peterkuma/ccplot/installation/index.md

        pip install dist\ccplot-2.1.1-cp39-cp39-win_amd64.whl

-where `<ccplot-dir>`, `<hdf-dir>` and `<hdfeos-dir>` are the directories where you unpacked the respective packages.
+where `<ccplot-dir>`, `<hdf-dir>` and `<hdfeos-dir>` are the directories where you decompressed the respective packages.

 You should now be able to run ccplot in the Anaconda Prompt: